wlchin/CDR_workflows/README.md

 # Recommended dependencies:

 Whilst not required for CDR, scanpy, bbknn and enrichment_utils are both required to generate the diagrams in workflow.
-Please refer to the [CDR page](https://github.com/wlchin/pycdr)for additional installation information.
+Please refer to the [CDR page](https://github.com/wlchin/pycdr) for additional installation information.